Tuesday, December 10, 2019

 • Discussion:

--Catholic Nick published an article in which he explains his understanding of what it means for God to justify sinners and how that supposedly undermines the doctrine of Sola Fide.
-Following are his remarks along with a critique:
+-Catholic Nick published an article in which he explains his understanding of what it means for God to justify sinners and how that allegedly undermines the doctrine of justification by faith alone.
+His comments are cited in bold and followed with critical commentary:

 "To begin, the Greek word "justify" appears in about 36 verses in the New Testament.
 Of all these occurrences, the only time it is used in an explicitly forensic (legal, courtroom) context is in four verses: Mt 12:37; Rom 3:4; 8:33; 1 Cor 4:4.
 So how do Protestants come to the conclusion that it must mean "declare legally righteous by a judge"?
 Certainly not from the New Testament evidence, especially since 'forensic terms' don't really appear in places like Romans 3-4 and Galatians 2-3.
 Turning to the 40 verses of the Old Testament that use the term "justify," there were more occurrences in a legal context than in the New Testament, but still not enough to form any concrete conclusion: Ex 23:7; Deut 25:1; 2 Sam 15:4; 1 Kings 8:32 (same as 2 Chron 6:23); Ps 19:9; 51:4 (quoted in Rom 4:3); Ps 143:2; Prov 17:15."